 "No, and I was beginning to worry.
 Last time he made contact was three days ago.
 He reported that he had reached Fulgor late at night and would go to the Councilor's Hall the next day."

 "Can you contact one of the Councilor's people?" he asked.

 Irys nodded and pulled a glass statue from her pocket.
 He guessed the red-tailed hawk glowed with magic, but he was unable to see it.
 She stared into the depths of the messenger.

 "Ask if Leif checked in with Tama Moon," he said.
 He needed to know if Owen's men had ambushed Leif before or after he talked to the Councilor.

 Irys frowned.
 "We'll have to wait.
 My contact will ask the Councilor and report back.
 Get some sleep, Valek.
 You're exhausted."

 It was a good idea, but sleeping seemed impossible.
 Valek desired action.
 His hands itched to hurt the people who held Leif and Yelena.
 Instead, he stabled Onyx and then joined the morning training session, working on sword drills with the students until Irys appeared and waved him over.

 "Councilor Moon never requested Leif.
 She hasn't seen him at all," she said.

 Valek calculated.
 Leif had likely been taken three days ago.
 He could still be in Moon Clan lands, or in Cloud Mist's lands, or even the Featherstone lands.
 He would need to travel to Fulgor, but Onyx required a few more hours' rest before they could leave.
 With reluctance dragging at his feet, he Valek finally took Irys's advice and slept.

 By mid-afternoon, Valek and Onyx headed toward Fulgor.
 The horse seemed to sense his impatience and pushed himself harder than normal.
-The five-day journey turned into four.
+The four-day journey turned into three and a half.
 Valek made sure to find a clean stable and rubbed the black horse down himself when they arrived.